mariobox/mariosanchez.org-metalsmith/src/about.md

 ## About This Site

 The first thing you will notice about this site is how plain it looks.
-That's exactly how I want it.
-I want to keep it [minimalist](../mini), functional and fast.
+I didn't want anything facy, just something [minimalist](../mini), functional and fast.

 To build this site I used a [static site generator](https://staticsitegenerators.net/) called [Metalsmith](https://metalsmith.io), made with NodeJS.
 When I want to update the site, I just write content in [Markdown](https://daringfireball.net/projects/markdown) and then run Metalsmith to create the site's HTML files.
 Those files are then deployed to a [Digital Ocean](https://digitalocean.com) [Ubuntu](https://ubuntu.com)-powered virtual private server.